cappymayor/atlantis-setup/README.md

 The below are prerequite for using atlantis, they must have been installed.
 - Terraform - Installation guide can be found [HERE](https://developer.hashicorp.com/terraform/install)
 - ngrok - Installation guide can be found [HERE](https://ngrok.com/downloads/mac-os)
-- Ensure a dedicated user with both the access and secret key has been created for atlantis to have access to all resources in AWS.
+- Ensure a dedicated user with both the access and secret key has been created for atlantis to have access to all resources in AWS and saved in this file path `.aws/credentials` in your home directory.
+The file should look like something below.
+  - ```
+    [default]
+    aws_access_key_id = xxxxxxx
+    aws_secret_access_key = xxxxxxxx
+    ```

 ## Step 1
 - Start ngrok by running the below command if you install `ngrok` via brew, copy and keep the forwarding long url, it should like this `https://3456-2003-c7-3713-91c2-3482-6209-8dd2-829c.ngrok-free.app`.